paraspell/docs/docs/api/xcmP.md

   - `from` (Inside JSON body): (required): Represents the Parachain on which the asset will be claimed.
   - `address` (Inside JSON body): (required): Specifies the address of the recipient.
-  - `fungible` (Inside JSON body): (required): Represents the asset being claimed.
+  - `currency` (Inside JSON body): (required): Represents the asset being claimed.
 It should be a location.

   </details>